ichiche/ichiche/README.md

 #### About Me

-Feel Free to reach out to me for PowerShell Automation Inquiries.
+Feel Free to reach out to me for PowerShell Automation Inquiries 🤖

 ---